Does anger win, or do you?

 Once you know what to change, it simply takes practice.

 After that, your top-level leadership abilities become obvious.
-You will be highly respected and appreciated.
+You now gain high respected and appreciation.

 Isn’t that what you want?